When you hear of a company “going public”, they might be doing so through a direct listing.

 ❌ No guarantee of stock price

 Just as there is no guarantee that shares will sell, there is also no guarantee of stock price.
 In contrast, having an underwriter can help manage potentially extreme price swings.

 What to Know About Investing in a Direct Listing

 As with any potential investment, interested investors need to do their own research on a company and truly evaluate it before buying in.

 You’ll want to look at a balance sheet and other financials, learn as much as you can about the management team, take a broad view of the competitive landscape, and review the company’s prospectus.
 The more background you get on the company, the more comfortable you will feel with your decision.

 Direct listings are an appealing alternative to IPOs for private companies who want to go public, thanks in part to lower costs and reduced regulations.
 A direct listing may also be appealing to retail investors who want to purchase shares from companies that are going public.

-For investors looking to keep up on the latest IPO and direct listing news — and possibly invest in publicly-traded companies— the SoFi Invest® online trading app can be a useful tool.
+For investors looking to keep up on the latest IPO and direct listing news — and possibly invest in IPOs — the SoFi Invest® online stock trading app can be a useful tool.
 The investing platform lets you research and track your favorite stocks, and view all your investing information in one simple dashboard.
 With a few clicks on your phone, you can buy and sell stocks, trade cryptocurrencies, ETFs, and other assets.